Making sure that your pension keeps its value

 Philips Pensioenfonds wants to offer you a pension that retains its purchasing power in the long term, to make sure that it still buys you as much in the future as it does now.
 That is our ambition.
 To realise that ambition, we need to adjust your pension to reflect increases in prices (for retired members and non-contributory policyholders) and wage increases (for active members).
 This is called ‘indexation’.

-Your pension is increased by 0.64% per 1 April 2020
+Your pension is increased as per 1 April 2023

 - Retired members and non-contributory policyholders

 The increase in the pensions in payment and non-contributory pensions as of 1 April 2023 was therefore a total of 4.0%.

 - Active members

 The increase in the accrued pensions as of 1 April 2023 was therefore a total of 2.1%.